3PG/Dashboard/src/assets/docs/getting-started.md

 ## What is the 3PG Dashboard?
 The 3PG dashboard is used for customizing saved settings for your Discord server (with 3PG).

+## Why does my guild not show up?
+You must be in the guild and have the `MANAGE_GUILD` permission to edit a server.

 ## How was 3PG made?
 3PG is an extension of [2PG](https://2pg.xyz).